sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 plt.show()

 ```
-Below is how the 10 points with a best fit line looks like
+Below is what the 10 points with a best-fit line look like.
+The dotted lines are the distance of all the respective points from the line.
+The dotted line is parallel to the y-axis.

 ![alt text](/assets/images/postsImages/2.RegressionMetrics/randompoints.png){: style="width:100%; float:centre;"}

+Below is just the Python code which creates a table that calculates the difference between y and y-predictions

 ```tsql
 data['y_pred'] = y_pred